 More about Environmental Justice Community Impact Grant Program:

 - Environmental Justice Grant Frequently Asked Questions - Answers to Frequently Asked Questions about the 2012 Environmental Justice Community Impact Grant Program

-- Winners of Past Environmental Justice Community Impact Grants - Winning organizations, projects and award amounts for the 2006, 2007, 2008 and 2011 Environmental Justice Community Impact Grants
+- Winners of Past Environmental Justice Community Impact Grants - Winning organizations, projects and award amounts for the previous Environmental Justice Community Impact Grants